Tony Richardson (American football)

-Antonio Richardson (born December 17, 1971) is an American former football fullback in the National Football League (NFL) for the Dallas Cowboys, Kansas City Chiefs, Minnesota Vikings and New York Jets.
-He was signed by the Dallas Cowboys as an undrafted free agent in 1994.
-He played college football at Auburn University.
+Antonio Richardson (born December 17, 1971) is an American former professional football player who was a fullback for the Dallas Cowboys, Kansas City Chiefs, Minnesota Vikings, and New York Jets of the National Football League (NFL).
+He was signed by the Cowboys as an undrafted free agent in 1994.
+He played college football for the Auburn Tigers.

 He is considered one of the best fullbacks in NFL history having blocked for 1,000 yards rushers in nine consecutive NFL seasons in addition to leading the Kansas City Chiefs in rushing yards in 2000.
-During those seasons he blocked for multiple Pro Bowl running backs including Priest Holmes, Larry Johnson, Adrian Peterson and Thomas Jones.
+During those seasons he blocked for multiple Pro Bowl running backs including Priest Holmes, Larry Johnson, Adrian Peterson, Thomas Jones and LaDainian Tomlinson.

-Early years
+Early life

 Richardson did not start playing football until attending Daleville High School in Daleville, Alabama.
 As a senior, he posted 1,003 rushing yards.
 He also competed in basketball and baseball.

 He accepted a football scholarship from Auburn University, where he was a three-year starter.
 As a true freshman, he became the second player to start his first game at Auburn for head coach Pat Dye.

 As a junior, he began blocking for two-time All-SEC running back James Bostic.
 As a senior, he started all 11 games at fullback, contributing to the team having an undefeated season with an 11–0 record and finishing ranked #4 in the AP Poll.
 He registered 58 carries for 249 yards (third on the team), 4 rushing touchdowns, 28 receptions for 273 yards and 2 receiving touchdowns.

 He finished his college career with 162 carries for 715 rushing yards, 9 rushing touchdowns, 44 receptions for 395 receiving yards and 2 receiving touchdowns.

 In 2015, he was inducted into the Alabama Sports Hall of Fame.

 Professional career

 Dallas Cowboys

-Richardson was signed as an undrafted free agent by the Dallas Cowboys after the 1994 NFL Draft.
+Richardson was signed as an undrafted free agent by the Dallas Cowboys after the 1994 NFL draft.
 He was waived on April 29.
 He was later brought back to the team and given the chance to finish training camp.
 On August 28, he was released for a second time.
 On August 30, he was signed to the practice squad, where he remained the rest of the season as part of a team that included Pro Bowlers Emmitt Smith and Daryl Johnston.
 At the end of the year, he was declared a free agent.